shahanakhundmir/Nandos_MarsRover/README.md

 `Install Pytest using pip`

-🧪 There are 3 test files, to execute these run the following command from within the 'test' folder:
+🧪 There are 3 test files, to execute these run the following command from the root folder:

 `python -m pytest`